Quick Summary

 - Train teams on efficient incident resolution techniques.

-- Increases costs due to unplanned fixes and rollbacks.
+- Operational costs rise due to frequent rollbacks, patches, and firefighting.

 How to Measure This Metric: